sheilazpy/Assembly/README.md

 Assembly
 ========

-Assorted assembly code for the Freescale HCS12
+Assorted assembly code for a Freescale HCS12, running on a Freescale MCU project board